Illini Media: Daily Illini

 The Daily Illini (commonly known as the DI) is a student-run newspaper that has been published for the community of the University of Illinois Urbana-Champaign since 1871.
 Weekday circulation during fall and spring semesters is 20,000; copies are distributed free at more than 200 locations throughout Champaign-Urbana.

 Although the Daily Illini claims to be "The independent student newspaper...since 1871," questions about the independence of Illini Media arose after the student fee was imposed – it is estimated that revenue from mandatory student fees accounts for "10-12% of Illini Media's annual budget."

 WPGU 107.1

 WPGU 107.1 is a fully commercial student-run radio station located at the University of Illinois Urbana-Champaign.
 It is operational 24-7, broadcasting alternative music and other programming throughout Champaign-Urbana and surrounding communities.

 Buzz Magazine

 Buzz is a weekly entertainment magazine published every Friday by the Illini Media Company.
 The magazine was previously included as a weekly insert in The Daily Illini, but is now considered a stand-alone publication.
 Buzz is the only alt-weekly print publication in Champaign-Urbana.
 Covering film, television, music and theatre reviews, and local events, Buzz contains feature stories on the local entertainment scene.

-Illio Yearbook
+Illio

 Illio is the official yearbook of the University of Illinois Urbana-Champaign.
 Since 1894, Illio has been documenting and preserving the campus through yearbooks.
 Today's yearbook has many different sections, including Groups & Greeks, Campus Life, Senior Pictures, and more.